- Street address: 701 E Basin Dr SW, Washington, DC 20242 (that’s the Jefferson Memorial’s address)

 If you drive, be very careful to look for the parking signs–many of the usual parking restrictions have temporary overrides during the busy period.
 The city’s legion of parking inspectors swarm the area and rack up some serious numbers.
 155,636 parking tickets were issued during the 26 days of the 2013 National Cherry Blossom Festival (although not all of those were around the Tidal Basin).
 That’s about 6,000 a day.
 (DC parking fines generate about $92 million a year.)

 There is disabled parking next to the FDR Memorial and Ohio Drive heading south.
+There are also three spots near the Jefferson Memorial.

 Another option is to use a paid lot in the built-up streets downtown or around L’Enfant Plaza.